scloud19/SECipedia/AWS/client_considerations.md

+VPC
+  Launch everything into a VPC (including RDS services, etc.)

+RDS
+  If using a mySQL db, should the client use Amazons MySQL compatible Aurora DB engine?
+What are the costs/benefits?

 Utilize ec2 reserved instances for a base (cost efficiency) and then utilize on demand servers to scale.
   You can also leverage spot instances in a similar vein.